1. Help Center

 E-ticket

-Everybody who is registered and approved in In2Event can receive a briefing with an e-ticket.
+Everybody that's registered and approved in In2event can receive a briefing with an e-ticket.
 This e-ticket is needed at the entrance of the event.

 Event dashboard